Department of History, Humanities and Languages

 About The Department

 The Department of History, Humanities, and Languages offers Bachelor of Arts degrees in History, Humanities, Philosophy, and Spanish.
 The curriculum in these individual programs hones students’ interpersonal, communication, and analytical skills through critical inquiry, research, and debate.
-Graduates have gone on to work as managers, teachers, lawyers, interpreters/translators, research analysts, and in a variety of other fields where these skills are highly valued.
+Our graduates have gone on to graduate school and into positions such as managers, teachers, lawyers, interpreters/translators, research analysts, and a variety of other fields where these skills are highly valued.

 The department houses the Center for Critical Race Studies (CCRS) and the Center for Latino Studies (CLS).

 The Center for Critical Race Studies is a program dedicated to the exploration of the causes, character, and effects of racial injustice and to the discovery of strategies for constructive change.